slow pace life

 But last year, he never followed up on our calls and texts.
 Luckily, we didn’t have many Mayflies this year to deal with.
 This year was different, and we took care of it right away.

 I looked at it as we saved the money the previous year instead of spending it on pest control.
-So the slower pace may sometimes save you money.
+So the slower lifestyle may sometimes save you money.

 Our third example was in the real estate industry.
 The real estate agents worked at a much slower pace than they did back in our old town in Rhode Island.
-If you wanted a quote on the value of your home, you would have someone there immediately.
+If you wanted a quote on your home’s value, you would have someone there immediately.

-Here, we had no one show up to answer our question.
-One responded by email only, and our home was 5 minutes from their office.
+Here, no one showed up to answer our question.
+One responded only by email, and our home was 5 minutes from their office.

 That was shocking.
 We were in touch with three realtors within 10 minutes of our home, but none of them got back to us.